arizzitano/arizzitano.github.io-old/_source/_posts/2012-09-10-tomquest-part-2-the-surprise.markdown

 title:  "Tomquest Part 2: The Surprise"
 date:   2012-09-10
 categories: writing
+summary: "Details about Tomquest, a birthday scavenger hunt across Cambridge and Somerville, powered by Django."
 ---

 My boyfriend Tom's birthday was last week; mine was the week before.
 I'd been stuck trying to figure out what to do for his birthday for months.
 I had lots of ideas, but none of them were perfect.
 When Tom surprised me with a trip to San Francisco, that's when I knew it was time to pull out the big guns.
 It was time for Tomquest.